-- (a) The affairs or the Corporation shall be governed by a Board of Trustees, not to exceed twenty-nine (29), nor less than ten (10) In number, who shall serve without pay and until their successors are elected and qualified. - (b) Any member of the Board of Trustees of the Corporation may be removed from office with or without cause by an affirmative vote of two-thirds or Trustees in office. - (c) Any member or an advisory group to the Board of Trustees may be removed from office by an affirmative vote of the majority of Trustees in office. - (d) Any member may resign at any time by giving written notice to Board Chair.
-Such resignation shall take effect at the time specified therein, or, if not time is specified, at the time of acceptance as determined by the Board.
+- (a) The affairs of the Corporation shall be governed by a Board of Trustees, not to exceed twenty-nine (29), nor less than ten (10) in number, who shall serve without pay and until their successors are elected and qualified. - (b) The Board of Trustees may elect Honorary Trustees in such numbers, with such qualifications, and by such means as the Board may determine. - (c) Any member of the Board of Trustees of the Corporation may be removed from office with or without cause by an affirmative vote of two-thirds of Trustees in office. - (d) Any member of an advisory group to the Board of Trustees may be removed from office by an affirmative vote of the majority of Trustees in office.

 Section 2.
 Terms of Trustees.
-Trustees shall be elected to serve a term of three years.
+Trustees shall be elected to serve a term of one, two or three years.
 Trustees may serve up to three (3) terms of three (3) years each in continuity.
 Any Trustee who has served in the capacity of Trustee for three (3) consecutive terms shall be ineligible for election as a Trustee for a period of one (1) year following the completion of the third of such terms.
 In no event shall any Trustee serve successive terms that in the aggregate exceed nine years.

-At any meeting called by the Trustees, Trustees may be elected for a term of three years.
-The Nominating & Governance Committee will seek nominees from the Board and will develop a slate for Board approval.
-Any Trustee, may nominate a person to fill a vacancy on the Board of Trustees and those receiving the highest number of votes from the Trustees present and voting shall be declared elected to the seats to be filled at that lime.
+At the annual meeting of the Trustees, Trustees shall be elected for terms of one, two or three years beginning on July 1 of each year.
+A nominating committee, or any Trustee, may nominate any person to a vacancy on the Board of Trustees and those receiving the highest number of votes from the Trustees present and voting shall be declared elected to the seats to be filled at that time.
 Election of Trustees to complete unexpired terms shall be accomplished in the same manner and may occur at a time other than the annual meeting.

 Section 3.
 Quorum.
-Except as otherwise provided by the laws of the State of Tennessee, the Charter or these Bylaws, a quorum of the Board of Trustees consists of a majority of the Trustees in office immediately before a meeting begins.
+Except as otherwise provided by the laws of the State of Tennessee, the Charter or these ByLaws, a quorum of the Board of Trustees consists of a majority of the Trustees in office immediately before a meeting begins.
 When a quorum is once present to organize a meeting, a meeting may be later adjourned despite the absence of a quorum caused by the subsequent withdrawal of any of those present.
-If a quorum is present when a vote is taken, the affirmative vote of a majority of the Trustees present is the act of the Board unless the laws of the State of Tennessee, the Charter or Bylaws require the vote of a greater number of Trustees.
+If a quorum is present when a vote is taken, the affirmative vote of a majority of the Trustees present is the act of the Board unless the laws of the State of Tennessee, the Charter or ByLaws require the vote of a greater number of Trustees.

 Section 4.
-Duties or Trustees.
+Duties of Trustees.